-In 2017, the Company recorded valuation allowances against certain foreign deferred tax assets totaling approximately \$1.5 million with respect to certain net operating losses.
+In 2018, the Company adjusted valuation allowances to reflect the net reversal of certain foreign deferred tax assets totaling approximately \$(2.2) million with respect to certain net operating losses and intangible assets.
 A valuation allowance was recorded to reduce deferred tax assets to the amount that is more likely than not to be realized based on the assessment of positive and negative evidence, including estimates of future taxable income necessary to realize future deductible amounts.
-The valuation allowance was \$8.9 million at December 29, 2017.
+The valuation allowance was \$6.7 million at December 31, 2018.

-As of December 29, 2017, foreign operating loss and capital loss carryforwards were approximately \$49.0 million, of which approximately \$26.0 million do not expire and approximately \$23.0 million expire if not used between 2018 and 2037.
+As of December 31, 2018, foreign operating loss and capital loss carryforwards were approximately \$64.0 million, of which approximately \$28.0 million do not expire and approximately \$36.0 million expire if not used between 2019 and 2038.

-PARSONS CORPORATION AND SUBSIDIARIES Notes to Consolidated Financial Statements December 29, 2017 and December 30, 2016
+PARSONS CORPORATION AND SUBSIDIARIES Notes to Consolidated Financial Statements December 30, 2016, December 29, 2017 and December 31, 2018